No one was charged in man’s killing at cabin. His family wants justice.

 The probe into Spencer’s death has been marked by “strange inconsistencies,” said Paul Jubas, a civil rights attorney advising Spencer’s family.

-According to White, the shooter — Spencer’s co-worker, described as a 25-year-old White man in police records — invited Spencer and three other guests, who were all White, to his parents’ cabin in Rockland Township, Penn.
+According to White, the shooter — Spencer’s co-worker, described as a 25-year-old White man in police records — invited Spencer and three other guests, who were all White, to his parents’ cabin in Rockland Township, Pa.
 But what began as a fun-filled getaway ended with bloodshed by nightfall, he said.

 As the group huddled around a campfire, Spencer began “acting crazy,” White said.
 Witnesses told investigators he grabbed his AK-47 rifle — which had an obliterated serial number — and began shooting it at the sky while demanding more firewood and the others’ phones.